ankurjuneja/event-rest-service/README.md

-# event-rest-service
-**Event creating app**
+##Event creating app

-This application lets you create events and provide the ability to add/inivte your friends to the created events.
+Event creating app lets you create events and provide the ability to add/inivte your friends to the created events.

-More information will be coming soon...